Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Method

-Apparently, compared to the standard SGD training scheme, the SAM training scheme requires one additional forward-backward propagation at each update step.
-To reduce the number of forward-backward propagation, we would introduce our efficient SS-SAM training scheme.
+Apparently, compared to the vanilla SGD training, SAM will incur one additional forward-backward propagation for each training iteration.
+To reduce the number of propagation, we would next introduce our efficient training scheme, called \emph{Randomized Sharpness-Aware Training} (RST).